 When you're stressed out, talking to a therapist is an easy way to get healthier in no time.
-And thanks to the internet, you don't even have to go into an office to receive therapist's services; "teletherapy," through the power of the internet, lets you reap the same benefits right in the privacy of your own home.
+And thanks to the internet, you don't even have to go into an office to receive therapist's services; teletherapy lets you reap the same benefits right in the privacy of your own home.

 Stop rubbing your eyes.

 Yes, a habit as simple as rubbing your eyes could be putting your health at risk.
 A 2017 study published in Case Reports in Ophthalmology found a link between eye-rubbing, vision loss, and keratoconus—a change in the shape of the eye—and it's worth noting that touching your eyes can also expose you to coronavirus.
-There's no time like the present to quit this potentially harmful habit while you still have your vision intact.
+There's no time like the present to quit this potentially harmful habit.

 Hang out with your friends more often.